usuaero/MachUpX/docs/source/installation.md

     $ py.test

+on Unix or

+    > py.test-script.py

-to verify MachUpX is working properly on your machine.
+on Windows to verify MachUpX is working properly on your machine.
 Some warnings and depreciation notices are normal.

 ## FreeCAD for Exporting STEP Files